erevos-13/covid-19/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project is created from CRP and use the postman api fro Covid-19.

+Is a simple project with redux saga.

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

 ### `yarn start`